maximumstock/dns-thingy/README.md

 ## TODO

+- [ ] fix: cant pipe through dns query as we need to recursively query upstream but downstream might not have set that flag
 - [ ] add custom blocking rules
 - [ ] parallelize dns-block
 - [ ] cache records according to answer TTL